Fulbright Silvermine Residency Opportunity

 - Career mentoring from Silvermine staff is available as part of our residency program.
 Roger Mudre, Gallery Director, and Kelly O’Sullivan, Arts Education Manager will be available for conversations about the artist’s project.
 Roger is responsible for gallery exhibitions and is a practicing artist.
 Kelly oversees the school’s programming and can assist the candidate in the specifics of their studies.

 - Artists may audit any class or workshop during their residency.

 - Artists have the opportunity to visit art collections at several local museums and galleries.

 - Artists will be encouraged to present an artist talk about their current work and practice.

-- Artists will have the opportunity for their work to be curated in either a solo or group exhibition scheduled at a later date in the Silvermine Galleries.
+- Artists will have the opportunity for their work to be curated in either a solo or a group exhibition scheduled at a later date in the Silvermine Galleries.

-Each studio is equipped with a sink, easel, taborrett, chair, stool, drawing bench, drying rack, wall space and a large table for flat work.
+Each studio is equipped with a sink, easel, taborrett, chair, stool, drawing bench, drying rack, wall space, and a large table for flat work.